Mikvah

 Today the mikvah is still used for conversions and brides, but can also be used to mark milestones or important life-cycle events.
 Some use ritual immersion as part of their grieving process, or to help heal after emotional or physical trauma as well.

 Ohev Shalom's mikvah is one of very few conservative mikvahs in Central Florida, and includes a "Bride's Room."
-Reservations are required to use the mikvah.
+Reservations are required at least one week ahead of time to use the mikvah.

 Today's Calendar